huangsam/ultimate-python/CONTRIBUTING.md

 ---

 The repository consists of documentation and Python modules.
-If you want to contribute by creating or updating resources of either type, please review the standards defined in the upcoming sections to learn how you can make a big impact for the developers consuming this content.
+Before you contribute to the repository with a pull request, review all the standards listed in upcoming sections.
+That way, you can uphold the craftsmanship of this project and still make an impact on the developers using this project for learning purposes.

 ## README documentation